jamra/gocleo/README.md

     go get github.com/jamra/gocleo
 ###TODO
  - Change the mechanism to add, remove, and modify words in the corpus.
+Make it restful.
+Post for additions.
+Put for updates, etc
- - Unit testing
+ - Better Unit testing